Colonoscopy Doctor NYC | Colonoscopy Doctor Upper East Side

 If you have sedation you will need to recover in hospital for about one hour afterwards and must have an escort to take you home.
 You will not be able to drive for 24 hours, and should avoid alcohol, working or making important decisions as the drugs take time to wear off and you will not be as mentally alert as usual.

-As a best in class Colonoscopy doctor in NYC, Dr. Shawn Khodadadian provides highly personalized and comprehensive care.
-His philosophy regarding the doctor/patient relationship is based on trust and has earned him one of the most respected reputations for performing a colonoscopy in NYC.
+As best in class Colonoscopy doctors in NYC, our doctors provide highly personalized and comprehensive care.
+Their philosophies regarding the doctor/patient relationship is based on trust and has earned them some of the most respected reputations for performing a colonoscopy in NYC.

-For more information about a colonoscopy or to schedule a colonoscopy with the the best in class NYC gastroenterologist, Dr. Shawn Khodadadian, please contact our Upper East Side NYC gastroenterology office.
+For more information about a Midtown or Upper East Side colonoscopy or to schedule a colonoscopy with the the best in class NYC gastroenterologists, please contact our Midtown or Upper East Side NYC gastroenterology offices.